 The Company has minimal risk attributable to certain U.S. dollar-denominated transactions pertaining to purchases of products and services.
 However, since completing the acquisitions of InfoTech and CoreHealth, the Company is faced with risk attributable to revenue invoiced and collected in U.S. dollars.
 InfoTech also invoices and collects some revenue in Euros, but the overall amount is insignificant, and poses a minimal risk to the Company.
 The Company manages its exposure to currency fluctuations by monitoring its level of cash in foreign currencies.
-Management did not hedge these exposures during the quarters ended March 31, 2023 and 2022.
+Management did not hedge these exposures during the three and six month periods ended June 30, 2023 and 2022.